Symbionese Liberation Army: Aftermath

 On November 7, 2002, Olson, the Harrises, and Bortin pleaded guilty to reduced second-degree murder charges.
-The Harrises had divorced and Emily took back her surname of Montague.
-She admitted to holding the murder weapon but said that the shotgun had gone off accidentally.
+The Harrises had divorced, and Emily had taken back her surname of Montague.
+She admitted to holding the murder weapon at the bank but said that the shotgun had gone off accidentally.
 Hearst had earlier said that Montague had dismissed the murder at the time saying, "She was a bourgeois pig anyway.
 Her husband is a doctor."
 In court, Montague denied having said this.
 She added, "I do not want [the Opsahl family] to believe that we ever considered her life insignificant."

 Sentences were handed down on February 14, 2003, in Sacramento for the four defendants in the Opsahl murder case.
 Montague was sentenced to eight years for second degree murder.
 Her former husband, William Harris, was sentenced to seven years, and Bortin to six years.
 Olson was sentenced to six years, adding two consecutively to the 14-year sentence she had already received.
 All sentences were the maximum allowed under their plea bargains.

 On November 8, 2002, James Kilgore was arrested in South Africa after having been a fugitive since 1975.
 He was extradited to the United States to face federal explosives and passport fraud charges.
 Prosecutors alleged that a pipe bomb had been found in Kilgore's apartment in 1975 and that he had obtained a passport under a false name.
 He pleaded guilty to the charges in 2003.

 Sara Jane Olson was expecting to receive a sentence of 5 years and 4 months, but "in stiffening Olson's sentence ..., the prison board turned to a seldom-used section of state law, allowing it to recalculate sentences for old crimes in light of new, tougher sentencing guidelines."
-Olson was sentenced to 14 years— later reduced to 13 years—plus six years for her role in the Opsahl killing.
-Hearst had immunity because she was a state's witness.
-But the plea bargains meant that no trial was held, and she never testified on this case.
+Olson was sentenced to 14 years — later reduced to 13 years — plus six years for her role in the Opsahl killing.

+As a state's witness, Hearst had been given immunity, but the plea bargains meant that no trial was held and she never testified on this case.